sdr-enthusiasts/gitbook-adsb-guide/foundations/prepare-the-project-environment.md

 `docker run --rm -it --entrypoint /scripts/estimate_rtlsdr_ppm.sh --device /dev/bus/usb ghcr.io/sdr-enthusiasts/docker-readsb-protobuf:latest`

-This takes about 30 minutes and will print a numerical value for Estimated optimum PPM setting.
+This takes about 30 minutes and will print a numerical value for Estimated optimum PPM setting once it completes.

 ## Create a heywhatsthat Panorama ID

-Heywhatsthat is a website that can generate an overlay on your map that will show the theoretical range of your location based on obstacles and the curvature of the earth.
+[Heywhatsthat](https://www.heywhatsthat.com) is a website that can generate an overlay on your map that will show the theoretical range of your location based on obstacles and the curvature of the earth.
 Follow step 1 at the instructions [here](https://github.com/wiedehopf/tar1090#heywhatsthatcom-range-outline) to generate a panorama for your feeder's location and altitude.
 In the upper left of the panorama page there will be a URL that will look like this: `https://www.heywhatsthat.com/?view=NN3NNNN1`.
 That code will be used later in the setup instructions.

 ## Create a `.env` file to hold our environment's variables